awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 }
 ```

-In the preceding policy example, replace *region* with the name of the AWS Region you're using, *account\-id* with your AWS account ID, and *project\-id* with the unique ID of your Amazon Pinpoint project\.
+In the preceding policy example, replace *region* with the name of the AWS Region that you're using, *account\-id* with your AWS account ID, and *project\-id* with the unique ID of the Amazon Pinpoint project\.

 ### Amazon Pinpoint SMS and Voice API Actions<a name="permissions-actions-examples-pin-sms-voice-api"></a>